JackAdams/meteor-editable-list/README.md

 and in your app (in some config file on both client and server), add:

-	EditableList.useTransactions = true;
+	EditableText.useTransactions = true;

-Or if you only want transactions on particular instances of the widget, pass `useTransaction=true` or `useTransaction=false` to override the default that was set via `EditableList.useTransactions`, but this will only work if you also set `EditableList.clientControlsTransactions=true` (by default it is `false`).
-If you set the `EditableList.useTransactions` value on the server, without changing `EditableList.clientControlsTransactions`, it doesn't matter what you set on the client (or pass from the client), you will always get the behaviour as set on the server.
+Or if you only want transactions on particular instances of the widget, pass `useTransaction=true` or `useTransaction=false` to override the default that was set via `EditableText.useTransactions`, but this will only work if you also set `EditableText.clientControlsTransactions=true` (by default it is `false`).
+If you set the `EditableText.useTransactions` value on the server, without changing `EditableText.clientControlsTransactions`, it doesn't matter what you set on the client (or pass from the client), you will always get the behaviour as set on the server.

 #### Security

-`EditableList.useMethods=false` will mean that all changes to documents are made on the client, so they are subject to the allow and deny rules you've defined for your collections.
-To control whether certain users can edit text on certain documents/fields, you can overwrite the function `EditableList.userCanEdit` (which has `this` containing all the data given to the widget, including `context` which is the document itself).  e.g. (to only allow users to edit their own documents):
+`EditableText.useMethods=false` will mean that all changes to documents are made on the client, so they are subject to the allow and deny rules you've defined for your collections.
+To control whether certain users can edit text on certain documents/fields, you can overwrite the function `EditableText.userCanEdit` (which has `this` containing all the data given to the widget, including `context` which is the document itself).  e.g. (to only allow users to edit their own documents):

-	EditableList.userCanEdit = function() {
+	EditableText.userCanEdit = function(doc,Collection) {
 	  return this.context.user_id === Meteor.userId();
 	}

-In this case, it is a good idea to make the `EditableList.userCanEdit` function and your allow and deny functions share the same logic to the greatest degree possible.
+In this case, it is a good idea to make the `EditableText.userCanEdit` function and your allow and deny functions share the same logic to the greatest degree possible.

-Note: the default setting is `EditableList.useMethods=true`, meaning updates are processed server side and bypass your allow and deny rules.
-If you're happy with this (and you should be), then all you need to do for consistency between client and server permission checks is overwrite the `EditableList.userCanEdit` function in a file that is shared by both client and server.
-Note that this function receives the widget data context as `this` and the collection object as the only parameter.
+Note: the default setting is `EditableText.useMethods=true`, meaning updates are processed server side and bypass your allow and deny rules.
+If you're happy with this (and you should be), then all you need to do for consistency between client and server permission checks is overwrite the `EditableText.userCanEdit` function in a file that is shared by both client and server.
+Note that this function receives the widget data context as `this` and the document and collection as the parameters.

     // e.g. If `type` is the editable field, but you want to limit the number of objects in the collection with any given value of `type` to 10
-    EditableList.userCanEdit = function(Collection) {
+    EditableText.userCanEdit = function(doc,Collection) {
 	  var count = Collection.find({type:this.context.type}).count(); // `this.context` is a document from `Collection`
 	  return count < 10;
 	}

-Warning: if you set `EditableList.useMethods=false`, your data updates are being done on the client and you don't get html sanitization by default -- you'll have to sort this out or yourself via collection hooks or something.
-By default (i.e. when `EditableList.useMethods=true`) all data going into the database is passed through [htmlSantizer](https://github.com/punkave/sanitize-html).
+Warning: if you set `EditableText.useMethods=false`, your data updates are being done on the client and you don't get html sanitization by default -- you'll have to sort this out or yourself via collection hooks or something.
+By default (i.e. when `EditableText.useMethods=true`) all data going into the database is passed through [htmlSantizer](https://github.com/punkave/sanitize-html).

-Bigger warning: it doesn't really matter what you set `EditableList.useMethods` to -- you still need to lock down your collections using appropriate `allow` and `deny` rules.
-A malicious user can just type `EditableList.useMethods=false` into the browser console and this package will start making client side changes whose persistence are entirely subject to your `allow` and `deny` rules.
+Bigger warning: it doesn't really matter what you set `EditableText.useMethods` to -- you still need to lock down your collections using appropriate `allow` and `deny` rules.
+A malicious user can just type `EditableText.useMethods=false` into the browser console and this package will start making client side changes whose persistence are entirely subject to your `allow` and `deny` rules.